graphql/graphql-spec/spec/Section 6 -- Execution.md

 input coercion of variable values, then the operation fails without execution.

-## Evaluating operations

-The type system, as described in the “Type System” part of the spec, must provide a “Query Root” and a “Mutation Root” object.

-If the operation is a mutation, the result of the operation is the result of evaluating the mutation’s top level selection set on the “Mutation Root” object.
-This selection set should be evaluated serially.

-If the operation is a query, the result of the operation is the result of evaluating the query’s top level selection set on the “Query Root” object.

-## Evaluating selection sets

-To evaluate a selection set, the executor needs to know the object on which it is evaluating the set and whether it is being evaluated serially.

-If the selection set is being evaluated on the `null` object, then the result of evaluating the selection set is `null`.

-Otherwise, the selection set is turned into a grouped field set; each entry in the grouped field set is a list of fields that share a responseKey.

-The selection set is converted to a grouped field set by calling `CollectFields`, initializing `visitedFragments` to an empty list.

-CollectFields(objectType, selectionSet, visitedFragments):

-  * Initialize {groupedFields} to an empty ordered list of lists.
-  * For each {selection} in {selectionSet};
-    * If {selection} provides the directive `@skip`, let {skipDirective} be that directive.
-      * If {skipDirective}'s {if} argument is {true}, continue with the next {selection} in {selectionSet}.
-    * If {selection} provides the directive `@include`, let {includeDirective} be that directive.
-      * If {includeDirective}'s {if} argument is {false}, continue with the next {selection} in {selectionSet}.
-    * If {selection} is a {Field}:
-      * Let {responseKey} be the response key of {selection}.
-      * Let {groupForResponseKey} be the list in {groupedFields} for {responseKey}; if no such list exists, create it as an empty list.
-      * Append {selection} to the {groupForResponseKey}.
-    * If {selection} is a {FragmentSpread}:
-      * Let {fragmentSpreadName} be the name of {selection}.
-      * If {fragmentSpreadName} is in {visitedFragments}, continue with the next {selection} in {selectionSet}.
-      * Add {fragmentSpreadName} to {visitedFragments}.
-      * Let {fragment} be the Fragment in the current Document whose name is {fragmentSpreadName}.
-      * If no such {fragment} exists, continue with the next {selection} in {selectionSet}.
-      * Let {fragmentType} be the type condition on {fragment}.
-      * If {doesFragmentTypeApply(objectType, fragmentType)} is false, continue with the next {selection} in {selectionSet}.
-      * Let {fragmentSelectionSet} be the top-level selection set of {fragment}.
-      * Let {fragmentGroupedFieldSet} be the result of calling {CollectFields(objectType, fragmentSelectionSet, visitedFragments)}.
-      * For each {fragmentGroup} in {fragmentGroupedFieldSet}:
-        * Let {responseKey} be the response key shared by all fields in {fragmentGroup}
-        * Let {groupForResponseKey} be the list in {groupedFields} for {responseKey}; if no such list exists, create it as an empty list.
-        * Append all items in {fragmentGroup} to {groupForResponseKey}.
-    * If {selection} is an {InlineFragment}:
-      * Let {fragmentType} be the type condition on {selection}.
-      * If {fragmentType} is not {null} and {doesFragmentTypeApply(objectType, fragmentType)} is false, continue with the next {selection} in {selectionSet}.
-      * Let {fragmentSelectionSet} be the top-level selection set of {selection}.
-      * Let {fragmentGroupedFieldSet} be the result of calling {CollectFields(objectType, fragmentSelectionSet, visitedFragments)}.
-      * For each {fragmentGroup} in {fragmentGroupedFieldSet}:
-        * Let {responseKey} be the response key shared by all fields in {fragmentGroup}
-        * Let {groupForResponseKey} be the list in {groupedFields} for {responseKey}; if no such list exists, create it as an empty list.
-        * Append all items in {fragmentGroup} to {groupForResponseKey}.
-  * Return {groupedFields}.

-doesFragmentTypeApply(objectType, fragmentType):

-  * If {fragmentType} is an Object Type:
-    * if {objectType} and {fragmentType} are the same type, return {true}, otherwise return {false}.
-  * If {fragmentType} is an Interface Type:
-    * if {objectType} is an implementation of {fragmentType}, return {true} otherwise return {false}.
-  * If {fragmentType} is a Union:
-    * if {objectType} is a possible type of {fragmentType}, return {true} otherwise return {false}.

-The result of evaluating the selection set is the result of evaluating the corresponding grouped field set.
-The corresponding grouped field set should be evaluated serially if the selection set is being evaluated serially, otherwise it should be evaluated normally.

-## Evaluating a grouped field set

-The result of evaluating a grouped field set will be an ordered map.
-For each item in the grouped field set, an entry is added to the resulting ordered map, where the key is the response key shared by all fields for that entry, and the value is the result of evaluating those fields.

-### Field entries

-Each item in the grouped field set can potentially create an entry in the result map.
-That entry in the result map is the result of calling `GetFieldEntry` on the corresponding item in the grouped field set.
-`GetFieldEntry` can return `null`, which indicates that there should be no entry in the result map for this item.
-Note that this is distinct from returning an entry with a string key and a null value, which indicates that an entry in the result should be added for that key, and its value should be null.

-`GetFieldEntry` assumes the existence of two functions that are not defined in this section of the spec.
-It is expected that the type system provides these
-methods:

- * `ResolveFieldOnObject`, which takes an object type, a field, and an object, and returns the result of resolving that field on the object.
- * `GetFieldTypeFromObjectType`, which takes an object type and a field, and returns that field's type on the object type, or `null` if the field is not valid on the object type.

-GetFieldEntry(objectType, object, fields):

-  * Let {firstField} be the first entry in the ordered list {fields}.
-Note that {fields} is never empty, as the entry in the grouped field set would not exist if there were no fields.
-  * Let {responseKey} be the response key of {firstField}.
-  * Let {fieldType} be the result of calling {GetFieldTypeFromObjectType(objectType, firstField)}.
-  * If {fieldType} is {null}, return {null}, indicating that no entry exists in the result map.
-  * Let {resolvedObject} be {ResolveFieldOnObject(objectType, object, fieldEntry)}.
-  * If {resolvedObject} is {null}, return {tuple(responseKey, null)}, indicating that an entry exists in the result map whose value is `null`.
-  * Let {subSelectionSet} be the result of calling {MergeSelectionSets(fields)}.
-  * Let {responseValue} be the result of calling {CompleteValue(fieldType, resolvedObject, subSelectionSet)}.
-  * Return {tuple(responseKey, responseValue)}.

-GetFieldTypeFromObjectType(objectType, firstField):
-  * Call the method provided by the type system for determining the field type on a given object type.

-ResolveFieldOnObject(objectType, object, firstField):
-  * Call the method provided by the type system for determining the resolution of a field on a given object.

-MergeSelectionSets(fields):
-  * Let {selectionSet} be an empty list.
-  * For each {field} in {fields}:
-    * Let {fieldSelectionSet} be the selection set of {field}.
-    * If {fieldSelectionSet} is null or empty, continue to the next field.
-    * Append all selections in {fieldSelectionSet} to {selectionSet}.
-  * Return {selectionSet}.

-CompleteValue(fieldType, result, subSelectionSet):
-  * If the {fieldType} is a Non-Null type:
-    * Let {innerType} be the inner type of {fieldType}.
-    * Let {completedResult} be the result of calling {CompleteValue(innerType, result, subSelectionSet)}.
-    * If {completedResult} is {null}, throw a field error.
-    * Return {completedResult}.
-  * If {result} is {null} or a value similar to {null} such as {undefined} or {NaN}, return {null}.
-  * If {fieldType} is a List type:
-    * If {result} is not a collection of values, throw a field error.
-    * Let {innerType} be the inner type of {fieldType}.
-    * Return a list where each item is the result of calling {CompleteValue(innerType, resultItem, subSelectionSet)}, where {resultItem} is each item in {result}.
-  * If {fieldType} is a Scalar or Enum type:
-    * Return the result of "coercing" {result}, ensuring it is a legal value of {fieldType}, otherwise {null}.
-  * If {fieldType} is an Object, Interface, or Union type:
-    * If {fieldType} is an Object type.
-      * Let {objectType} be {fieldType}.
-    * Otherwise if {fieldType} is an Interface or Union type.
-      * Let {objectType} be ResolveAbstractType({fieldType}, {result}).
-    * Return the result of evaluating {subSelectionSet} on {objectType} normally.

-ResolveAbstractType(abstractType, objectValue):
-  * Return the result of calling the internal method provided by the type system for determining the Object type of {abstractType} given the value {objectValue}.

-### Normal evaluation

-When evaluating a grouped field set without a serial execution order requirement, the executor can determine the entries in the result map in whatever order it chooses.
-Because the resolution of fields other than top-level mutation fields is always side effect&ndash;free and idempotent, the execution order must not affect the result, and hence the server has the freedom to evaluate the field entries in whatever order it deems optimal.

-For example, given the following grouped field set to be evaluated normally:
+CoerceVariableValues(schema, operation, variableValues):

+  * Let {coercedValues} be an empty unordered Map.
+  * Let {variableDefinitions} be the variables defined by {operation}.
+  * For each {variableDefinition} in {variableDefinitions}:
+    * Let {variableName} be the name of {variableDefinition}.
+    * Let {variableType} be the expected type of {variableDefinition}.
+    * Let {defaultValue} be the default value for {variableDefinition}.
+    * Let {value} be the value provided in {variableValues} for the name {variableName}.
+    * If {value} does not exist (was not provided in {variableValues}):
+      * If {defaultValue} exists (including {null}):
+        * Add an entry to {coercedValues} named {variableName} with the value {defaultValue}.
+      * Otherwise if {variableType} is a Non-Nullable type, throw a query error.
+      * Otherwise, continue to the next variable definition.
+    * Otherwise, if {value} cannot be coerced according to the input coercion rules of {variableType}, throw a query error.
+    * Let {coercedValue} be the result of coercing {value} according to the input coercion rules of {variableType}.
+    * Add an entry to {coercedValues} named {variableName} with the value {coercedValue}.
+  * Return {coercedValues}.

+Note: This algorithm is very similar to {CoerceArgumentValues()}.

+## Executing Operations

+The type system, as described in the “Type System” section of the spec, must provide a query root object type.
+If mutations are supported, it must also provide a mutation root object type.

+If the operation is a query, the result of the operation is the result of executing the query’s top level selection set with the query root object type.

+An initial value may be provided when executing a query.

+ExecuteQuery(query, schema, variableValues, initialValue):

+  * Let {queryType} be the root Query type in {schema}.
+  * Assert: {queryType} is an Object type.
+  * Let {selectionSet} be the top level Selection Set in {query}.
+  * Let {data} be the result of running {ExecuteSelectionSet(selectionSet, queryType, initialValue, variableValues)}
+    *normally* (allowing parallelization).
+  * Let {errors} be any *field errors* produced while executing the selection set.
+  * Return an unordered map containing {data} and {errors}.

+If the operation is a mutation, the result of the operation is the result of executing the mutation’s top level selection set on the mutation root object type.
+This selection set should be executed serially.

+It is expected that the top level fields in a mutation operation perform side-effects on the underlying data system.
+Serial execution of the provided mutations ensures against race conditions during these side-effects.

+ExecuteMutation(mutation, schema, variableValues, initialValue):

+  * Let {mutationType} be the root Mutation type in {schema}.
+  * Assert: {mutationType} is an Object type.
+  * Let {selectionSet} be the top level Selection Set in {mutation}.
+  * Let {data} be the result of running {ExecuteSelectionSet(selectionSet, mutationType, initialValue, variableValues)}
+    *serially*.
+  * Let {errors} be any *field errors* produced while executing the selection set.
+  * Return an unordered map containing {data} and {errors}.

+## Executing Selection Sets

+To execute a selection set, the object value being evaluated and the object type need to be known, as well as whether it must be executed serially, or may be executed in parallel.

+First, the selection set is turned into a grouped field set; then, each represented field in the grouped field set produces an entry into a response map.

+ExecuteSelectionSet(selectionSet, objectType, objectValue, variableValues):

+  * Let {groupedFieldSet} be the result of {CollectFields(objectType, selectionSet, variableValues)}.
+  * Initialize {resultMap} to an empty ordered map.
+  * For each {groupedFieldSet} as {responseKey} and {fields}:
+    * Let {fieldName} be the name of the first entry in {fields}.
+      Note: This value is unaffected if an alias is used.
+    * Let {fieldType} be the return type defined for the field {fieldName} of {objectType}.
+    * If {fieldType} is {null}:
+      * Continue to the next iteration of {groupedFieldSet}.
+    * Let {responseValue} be {ExecuteField(objectType, objectValue, fields, fieldType, variableValues)}.
+    * Set {responseValue} as the value for {responseKey} in {resultMap}.
+  * Return {resultMap}.

+Note: {responseMap} is ordered by which fields appear first in the query.
+This is explained in greater detail in the Field Collection section below.

+### Normal and Serial Execution

+Normally the executor can execute the entries in a grouped field set in whatever order it chooses (often in parallel).
+Because the resolution of fields other than top-level mutation fields must always be side effect-free and idempotent, the execution order must not affect the result, and hence the server has the freedom to execute the field entries in whatever order it deems optimal.

+For example, given the following grouped field set to be executed normally:

 ```graphql
 {